Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Benjamin_Interim.md

-• Troubleshooting skills
-• Present a summary of team members' personal and technical development (what have you learnt and how have you learned it?);
-• Team working skills, good log of work done and issues My role: Project management, The design problem

 ## Some additional context:
 This project was taken on by a team last year, here is the progress they made and where they fell short: